Niranjan-A-S/Niranjan-A-S/README.md

 - 👋 Hi, I’m @Niranjan-A-S
 - 👀 I’m interested in ...
-FullStack Web Development
+FullStack Development
 - 🌱 I’m currently learning ...
-NextJS
+DSA and Computer Networks
 - 💞️ I’m looking to collaborate on ... interesting projects.
 - 📫 How to reach me ... https://www.linkedin.com/in/niranjan-as/